lafriedel/100-days-of-code/log.md

 **Today's Progress**: Continued working on Javascript lessons on freeCodeCamp: arrays, manipulating arrays, passing arguments into functions.

 **Thoughts:** Ugh, I am stuck on a challenge involving queues.
 It's frustrating - Javascript definitely doesn't come as naturally to me as visual things like HTML and CSS.
 But I'm working on it - I absolutely want to understand and feel comfortable with Javascript.

+### R1D12: 1/19/18

+**Today's Progress**: Continued working on Javascript lessons on freeCodeCamp: more mathematical operators, if/else statements, and just beginning switch statements.

+**Thoughts:** Feeling a bit more confident today.
+I caved and looked up the answer to the previous JS challenge.
+It was a simple solution; I'm thinking the wording of the challenge got me tripped up.
+Still, I should probably spend more time with .push() and .shift().